balcony gardening essentials guide

 assess your balcony sunlight

-Understanding your balcony’s sunlight exposure determines which plants will flourish in your container garden.
+Your balcony’s sunlight exposure determines which plants will flourish.

 4. Pick Easy Plants That Thrive in Your Light